 It was then that Michelle Cole became Skye’s champion.
-Michelle was the former Director of the Mercer Shelter.
-She left in 2016 to become the HSUS regional administrator for W. Virginia.
-Michelle often visited the shelter and organized a group of volunteers to help walk the dogs.
-She met Skye on one of those walks and was immediately taken by her plight.
-Michelle saw immediately that Skye was blind, very underweight, and seemed to have given up on life.
-Skye was not aggressive or fearful, but she did not have much of a spark of life.
-Michelle felt that Skye’s spirit had been broken by all she had endured.
+Michelle was the former Director of the Mercer Shelter and left in 2016 to become the HSUS regional administrator for W. Virginia.
+Michelle often continued to visit the shelter and organized a group of volunteers to help walk the dogs.
+She met Skye on one of those walks and was instantly taken by her plight.
+Michelle saw immediately that Skye behaved as though she was blind and she was very underweight.
+Skye was not aggressive or fearful, but she did not have much of a zest for life.
+She felt that Skye’s spirit had been broken by all she had endured.
 Michelle was determined to find her a safe place in sanctuary where Skye would be able to recover and have a good life.

-Dr. Valerie Johnson at Colorado State University Veterinary Hospital examined Skye and realized there was a serious problem in her abdomen.
+Dr. Valerie Johnson at Colorado State University Veterinary Teaching Hospital examined Skye and quickly realized there was a serious problem in her abdomen.
 X-rays showed Skye would need immediate surgery.
-It was apparent that she had suffered a blunt force trauma to the abdomen.
-The trauma caused a hernia on her intestines and pushed most of her organs into her diaphragm.
-The trauma had most likely occurred many months before, but her lungs were now compromised.
-Dr. Johnson felt Skye would die without the surgery.
-Skye underwent ER surgery the next day.
+It was apparent that she had suffered a blunt force trauma to the abdomen that caused a hernia in her diaphragm, allowing most of her intestines to move up into her chest cavity.
+The trauma had most likely occurred many months before and her lungs were now also compromised.
+Dr. Johnson felt Skye would die soon without the surgery.
+She underwent ER surgery the next day.
 After several days in the critical care unit, Skye was finally strong enough to be transported to W.O.L.F.
-Her condition was still very fragile, and she spent her days and nights under the watchful eyes of W.O.L.F. staff.
+Her condition was still very fragile, and she moved into the office and adjoining habitat under the watchful eyes of W.O.L.F. staff.